kamranahmedse/developer-roadmap/src/data/roadmaps/react/content/creating-custom-hooks@HX75SExuzR5AP7TQ94qid.md

 # Writing Custom Hooks

 Building your own Hooks lets you extract component logic into reusable functions.
+Custom hooks in React let you put reusable logic into simple functions.
+They start with the word "use" and can use other hooks like useState or useEffect inside them.
+This helps you avoid repeating the same code in different components.
+For example, you can make a useFetch hook to handle data fetching.
+It keeps your code clean and easy to read.
+Custom hooks don’t add new features but make React features reusable.
+They also help separate logic from UI.
+Any component can use them easily.
+Overall, custom hooks make React apps simpler and more organized.

 Visit the following resources to learn more: